 You may have seen the amusing anecdotes on the internet about misinterpreted marketing slogans; KFC’s “finger lickin’ good” became “bite your fingers off” in Japan and to Spanish speaking audiences, the Coors slogan “Turn It Lose” read: “Suffer from diarrhoea.”

-Another amusing, but costly, marketing faux pas occurred for the Japanese car manufacturers, Honda when they launched the Fiita in Sweden and Norway.
+Another amusing, but costly, marketing faux pas from the automotive world occurred for the Japanese car manufacturers, Honda when they launched the Fiita in Sweden and Norway.
 In these two Scandinavian countries, “fitta” is a crude word for female genitalia.
 Honda renamed the make of the car, “Jazz”.

 But not all translation mistakes can be laughed at.
 When translations are misinterpreted in the medical and political arenas, the results can be devastating or potentially dangerous.
 Small language errors can create big problems.
 Attempting translations on the cheap can end up being very costly.

 This article focuses and examines how mistranslated communications in different languages can directly affect a business’s budget and worsen a company’s image within the market.

 Mistranslations in the medical profession can be seriously harmful to patients and even small mistakes can have devastating consequences.

 Patients at a hospital in Berlin found out how painful misinterpretations can be.
 In 2007, the surgeons were working from a translated instructional manual to replace knee joints.
 The original text in English stated the implants were “non-modular cemented” but this was translated into German using the word “aszementfrei” which means, ‘not requiring cement.’